Midohajhouj/DDoS-Toolkit/README.md

 > 🚨 **Note:** The author is not responsible for any misuse of this tool.
 Use it responsibly for educational and testing purposes only.

-> 🚨 **Note:** This tool is designed to work seamlessly on Kali Linux or any other distribution with a full Python 3 library support.
+> 🚨 **Note:** This tool is designed to work on Kali Linux or any other distribution with a full Python 3 library support.

 > 🚨 **Note:** The tool's configuration relies on the directory path `/opt/DDoS-Toolkit/`.
 Ensure proper installation .